Legal requirements for registering the death

 Types of graves available

-On request, graves will be lined with timber, brick or concrete breeze blocks to form an inner shell in the grave space.
+On request, graves will be lined with timber or concrete vault to form an inner shell in the grave space.
 Please note that we require the following notice for these types of vaults.
 Timber (wooden) vaults can be supplied.
 However, it may not be possible to arrange for this type of vault at short notice as it is not always possible to have the timber in stock and the correct staff available.

 - Timber vault - 2 days

 - Concrete vault - 1 day

 Earthen graves are provided.
 However, for health and safety requirements, the council gravediggers must be allowed to remove the shoring, complete the back filling, and remove the grass matting.
 It may be possible to provide an earthen grave for an out of hours burial providing sufficient notice is given

 A burial chamber is a concrete vault sealed with concrete slabs.
 Burials are permitted in either a suitable container for burial (a coffin) or the deceased can be wrapped in a shroud.
 If a shroud is to be used, a suitable container must be provided to transport the deceased to the graveside.
 Consideration also needs to be given to how the deceased will be placed into the grave (see section about 'lowering the deceased).